bemoregt/Show_KernelSpectrum_1stLayerOfAlexnet/README.md

 ---

 **Note**: This tool is designed for educational and research purposes.
-The visualizations provide insights into the learned representations of various CNN architectures through their first convolutional layer weights.
+The visualizations and clustering analysis provide insights into the learned representations of various CNN architectures through their first convolutional layer weights.